 Your visa application mandates that you have been examined and passed in English with at least a level B1 as defined by the Common European Framework of Reference for Languages (CEFR) scale.

 Testing centres exist in most countries and our recommendation is that you arrange and carry out your test well in advance of starting your job search in the UK.
-There is no expiry on your test certificate and this is one element of the visa process that is entirely in the job seekers hands.

 Visa Application Costs